 Building Industry Fairness (Security of Payment) and Other Legislation Amendment Regulation 2020 (BIFOLA Regulation)

-The BIFOLA Regulation supports the recent changes to Queensland’s security of payment laws via the Building Industry Fairness (Security of Payment) and Other Legislation Amendment Act 2020 (BIFOLA Act).
+The BIFOLA Regulation supports the changes to Queensland’s security of payment laws via the Building Industry Fairness (Security of Payment) and Other Legislation Amendment Act 2020 (BIFOLA Act).

 The BIFOLA Regulation was approved by Governor in Council on 1 October 2020.